Getting a library card is easy!

 - NC-LIVE: Online magazine articles, Films on Demand, telephone numbers, genealogy resources, homework help, and much, MUCH more.

-- Ancestry.com and African American Heritage : These can only be accessed from within the library, but they are valuable resources for anyone interested in researching family history.
+- Ancestry.com: This resource can only be accessed from within the library, but it is a very valuable resource for anyone interested in researching family history.